AlexeyKopchinskiy/Portfolio-project-3-new/README.md

 * **GitHub repository:** a pubic repository that hosts the program code
 * **Heroku account:** the program requires active Hroku account connected to the program's GitHub repository as well as heroku/python and heroku/nodejs Buildpacks activated in the Heroku settings.
 * **Google Sheets:** the project relies on a user's Google account with an existing Google Sheet formated in specific way (see below).
 The Google Sheet used by the program has to be shared in a way that allows to connect it with Heroku app via Heroku Config vars.
+* **Google API Console** the API key is needed for connection to the Google Sheets
 * **Colorama:** Colorama ANSI escape character sequences needed for adding colors to the console

+**Libraries used**

+* **datetime library** import classes for manipulating dates and times.
+* **Google oauth2 service account** implements the JWT Profile for OAuth 2.0 Authorization Grants as defined by RFC 7523.
+* **gspread.exceptions** import APIError to handle application errors.
+* **import gspread**  a Python API for Google Sheets.

+# Import colorama for console colorization
+from colorama import Fore, Back, Style

 ## Deployment